Aziz Abu Sarah

 Aziz Abu Sarah (عزيز أبو سارة, עזיז אבו סארה; born 1980) is a Palestinian peace activist, journalist, social entrepreneur and politician.

 After watching his brother die of internal injuries subsequent to being released from an Israeli jail following a year-long detention for stone throwing, Abu Sarah first turned to anti-Israel political writing.
-After high school, he learned Hebrew and joined an Israeli-Palestinian families bereavement organization, and began lecturing against violent activism in schools.
+After high school, he learned Hebrew and joined an Israeli-Palestinian families bereavement organization, and began lecturing in schools against violent activism.

 Abu Sarah co-founded the alternative tour company Mejdi with his Jewish friend Scott Cooper, which gives different perspectives on any given point of interest to tourists in various multi-cultural locales.
 He later received recognition for his conflict resolution work in such disparate places as Colombia and Afghanistan.
 He has advocated for better political representation and living conditions for Palestinian residents of East Jerusalem through his association with political advisor Gershon Baskin.

 Early life

 Abu Sarah was born in al-Eizariya, a town in the West Bank, to a Muslim family, the youngest of seven children.
 His father ran a produce import-export company with neighboring Arab countries.
 As a youth growing up during the First Intifada, he threw stones at passing Israeli cars "because we were bored, with nothing to do."
 His first stone was accidentally thrown at a neighbor's car.
 The only Jews Abu Sarah knew of were the soldiers he dodged at Israeli checkpoints, and Israeli settlers.

 When Abu Sarah was 9, his older brother Tayseer was arrested from home by the Israel Defence Forces on suspicion of stone throwing and detained for almost a year.
 His brother died from internal injuries a few weeks after being released from custody, from what the family believed he received under torture in an Israeli prison.

 The family moved to nearby East Jerusalem when Abu Sarah was 16 due to his difficulty in obtaining an Israeli identity card in al-Eizariya.
 He attended the Al Rashidiyeh School, and soon after joined the Fatah youth movement, which had a strong presence at the school.
 Abu Sarah refused to participate in the required Hebrew language instruction out of spite.
 As editor of the youth organization's magazine, he contributed many angry and vengeful articles.
-He wrote political pamphlets, a crime that would have gotten him 6 months imprisonment under the Israeli Civil Administration.
+He wrote political pamphlets, a crime that could have gotten him 6 months imprisonment under the Israeli Civil Administration.

 After finishing high school, Abu Sarah enrolled in an ulpan (Hebrew language school) on King George Street after realizing the career limitations of not understanding the language.
 There for the first time he began getting to know some Israeli Jews.
 He visited Yad Vashem, walked through a Haredi neighborhood and attended a Christian Bible college to obtain different perspectives on the Israeli-Palestinian conflict.
 Urged on by a family friend, he attended lectures with his parents sponsored by The Parents Circle-Families Forum, which featured Israelis and Palestinians who were suffering from loss of family members due to the conflict.
 He would later become strongly associated with the Forum.